Family & friends

 Get your money back if your beneficiary doesn't go to college

-Also, you always have the option to withdraw the money from the account for other uses, although you'll pay a 10% federal penalty, as well as state and local income taxes.**
+Also, you always have the option to withdraw the money from the account for other uses, although you'll pay a 10% federal penalty, as well as federal, state and local income taxes.**